The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 A laptop that will keep up with your needs

 You have a few options when it comes to what’s inside the Galaxy Book Pro 360.
 Samsung sent us the high-end $1,499 configuration, equipped with an Intel Core i7-1165G7 processor, 16GB of memory and 1TB SSD of storage that powers the 15.6-inch screen.
-As for connectivity, the Pro 360 boasts Bluetooth 5.1, is Wi-Fi 6E ready, supports Wi-Fi 6, and there’s a 5G option that will be available later this year.
+As for connectivity, the Pro 360 boasts Bluetooth 5.1, is Wi-Fi 6E ready and supports Wi-Fi 6, and there’s a 5G option that will be available later this year.

 In terms of performance, the Galaxy Book Pro 360 kept up with everything we threw at it.
 Our standard workflow includes multiple tabs open in Microsoft’s Edge browser, Slack, Spotify, Discord, Mail, 1Password and occasional photo editing in the Windows Photos app.
 The only time we experienced any sort of sluggish performance was when we were using Samsung’s Windows apps (more on those in a minute), and typically only when opening them.
-They’d often take long enough to open that we’d click on the app icon again, thinking we must have miss-clicked the first time, only to see an alert a few seconds later that the app is already running.
+They’d often take long enough to open that we’d click on the app icon again, thinking we must have misclicked the first time, only to see an alert a few seconds later that the app is already running.

 However, as we do with all testing at CNN Underscored, we put the Pro 360 through a series of benchmark tests that mimic heavy workloads, some over an extended amount of time.
-We won’t bore you by detailing every result.
-But we can say that the Galaxy Book Pro 360 received roughly a 20% performance boost across all tests when compared to the Galaxy Book Flex, which Samsung released last year (and had a 10th Generation Intel Core i7 processor).
+We won’t bore you by detailing every result, but we can say that the Galaxy Book Pro 360 received roughly a 20% performance boost across all tests when compared to the Galaxy Book Flex, which Samsung released last year (and had a 10th Generation Intel Core i7 processor).
 That’s a fairly big jump.
 As for a more recent comparison, the Pro 360 outperformed Microsoft’s Surface Laptop 4 in the same tests by a wide margin — over 30% in some cases.

-Using the S Pen stylus to write notes or draw horrible stick figures (an artist, we are not) was a mostly smooth experience.
-The stylus glides over the screen without any hiccups, but we ran into several instances of palm-rejection not working.
+Using the S Pen stylus to write notes or draw horrible stick figures (an artist we are not) was a mostly smooth experience.
+The stylus glides over the screen without any hiccups, but we ran into several instances of “palm rejection” not working.
 Instead, we’d see the document we were working on start to zoom in and out as we were writing and moving our hand across the screen.

 We think we figured out the trick — you have to put the pen on the display before placing your palm on the screen.
 As long as we did that, we didn’t have any issues.